 They make their bedroom a sanctuary

 Do you feel calm and relaxed in your bedroom?
 People who regularly get great sleep have often made an effort to make their bedroom a peaceful and comfortable place that makes them feel relaxed.
 Lighting, colors, furniture and textures can all impact how easy it is to stick to a sleep schedule.
 Only you will know what will help make your bedroom easier to sleep in, so here are some ideas to get you started:

 - Rearrange furniture to work for you and how you move around the room

 - Consider investing in a quality memory foam mattress

 - Consider adding in a salt lamp, which helps to deodorize the air and create a calming atmosphere

 They establish a bedtime routine to unwind

 It may sound counter-intuitive to delay going to bed with a bedtime routine.
-However, a bedtime routine is an important part of winding down, giving your mind and body the space to get ready for sleep.
-Just 10-15 minutes of relaxing with intention can mean the difference between tossing and turning, and falling straight to sleep.
+The hours before bed really matter.
+When it’s getting close to bedtime, try a night routine to wind down and honor your circadian rhythm.
+Just 10-20 minutes of relaxing with intention can mean the difference between tossing and turning, and falling straight to sleep.
 Here are some ideas to get you started:

 - Take 10 ‘box breaths’ where you breathe in for 4 seconds, hold for 4 seconds, breathe out for 4 seconds and hold for 4 seconds